wiwka7292/dodo-pizza/README.md

   <img src="https://raw.githubusercontent.com/wiwka7292/arys-bank-app/main/image/mainImage.png" width="270" height="600">
 </p>

 <p>Here is the main menu where the bank card, 4 active buttons, and exchange rates are located.
 Bank card data and exchange rates come from my server.I keep the balance of the card and save it in the code.
-Because my server doesn't support POST/SET and I save them in code...</p>
+Because my server doesn't support POST/SET and I save them in code...
+Replenishment and transfers are saved in the history.
+Red color is transfer, green color is replenishment</p>

 <h2>Buttons</h2>
 <ul>